Midnight Cowboy: Production

 The opening scenes were filmed in Big Spring, Texas, in 1968.
 A roadside billboard, stating, "If you don't have an oil well...get one!", was shown as the New York-bound bus carrying Joe Buck rolled through Texas.
 Such advertisements, common in the Southwestern United States in the late 1960s and through the 1970s, promoted Eddie Chiles' Western Company of North America.

 In the film, Joe stays at the Hotel Claridge, at the southeast corner of Broadway and West 44th Street in Midtown Manhattan.
 His room overlooked the northern half of Times Square.
 The building, designed by D. H. Burnham & Company and opened in 1911, was demolished in 1972.
 A motif featured three times throughout the New York scenes was the sign atop of the facade of the Mutual of New York (MONY) Building at 1740 Broadway.
 It was extended into the Scribbage scene with Shirley the socialite, when Joe's incorrect spelling of the word "money" matched that of the sign.

 Dustin Hoffman, who played a grizzled veteran of New York's streets, is from Los Angeles.
 Despite his portrayal of Joe Buck, a character hopelessly out of his element in New York, Jon Voight is a native New Yorker, hailing from Yonkers.
 Voight was paid "scale" (the Screen Actors Guild minimum wage) for his portrayal of Joe Buck, a concession he willingly made to obtain the part.
 Harrison Ford auditioned for the role of Joe Buck.
-Michael Sarrazin, who was Schlesinger's first choice, was cast as Joe Buck, only to be fired when unable to gain release from his contract with Universal.
+Michael Sarrazin, who was Schlesinger's first choice, was cast as Joe Buck, only to be let go when Universal, who had him under contract, asked for too much money.

-Dustin Hoffman's line "I'm walkin' here!" was placed at No. 27 on the American Film Institute list AFI's 100 Years...100 Movie Quotes.

-The line, "I'm walkin' here!", which reached number 27 on AFI's 100 Years...100 Movie Quotes, is subject to differing accounts.
-Producer Jerome Hellman disputes the notion that it was an ad-lib on the two-disc DVD set of Midnight Cowboy.
-The scene, which originally had Ratso pretend to be hit by a taxi to feign an injury, is written into the first draft of the original script.
-Hoffman, however, on an installment of Bravo's Inside the Actors Studio, stated that there were many takes, with the actors hoping to get to the crosswalk at a red light so as not to have to wait for traffic while talking.
-In that take, they were able to cross the road without waiting, but a cab unexpectedly ran the red light and nearly hit them.
-Hoffman wanted to say, "We're doing a movie here!" and can be heard beginning to say as such in the final film, but he ultimately changed his sentence halfway and stayed in character as he berated the driver.
-As such, the latter's angry response is also unscripted.
+Director John Schlesinger and producer Jerome Hellman had approached Andy Warhol to play the role of an underground filmmaker, but he passed it on to his superstar Viva instead.
+Her principal scene involved hosting a wild Factory-esque party for which various Warhol superstars were recruited as extras while Warhol lay in the hospital recovering from an assassination attempt.
+The film set, decorated with original Warhol works rented from the Museum of Modern Art, was filmed at Filmways Studios in East Harlem.